microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-post-bulkactions.md

 Create a new [cloudpcbulkaction](../resources/cloudpcbulkaction.md) object.

 ## permissions
-One of the following permissions is required to call this api. to learn more, including how to choose permissions, see [permissions](/graph/permissions-reference).
+One of the following permissions is required to call this API. to learn more, including how to choose permissions, see [permissions](/graph/permissions-reference).

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|